angular/angularfire/docs/Auth-with-Ionic3-Angular4.md

 ```
 You need to ensure you've got Ionic Framework Version 3, as shown above.

-Alternatively you can open `package.json` to ensure you've got the following angualr and Ionic versions
+Alternatively you can open `package.json` to ensure you've got the following Angular and Ionic versions

 ```json
 "dependencies": {